thomas-roos/kvs-webrtc-doorphone-example/README.md

 python3 -m http.server 8000
 ```

-Open http://localhost:8000 in your browser.
+Open http://localhost:8000 and enter your AWS credentials in the configuration form.

 ### Manual Setup